 by Carri Hill PhD, Pia Todras PsyD and Barbara Danis PhD

-The holiday season is upon us, and for many families that means time to hit the road to grandma's house!
+The holiday season is upon us, and for many families that means time to hit the road!
 Regardless of the mode of transportation --car, train or plane-- traveling with young children can be challenging for the entire family.
 Even the most well-behaved child may have difficulty managing his behaviors and emotions during this time of year.
 Planning ahead increases the likelihood that the trip will go smoothly.

 One of the most important things to plan is how to keep your child occupied.
 This requires having a wide variety of items available.
 Include some of your child’s favorite toys as well as some novel activities that are “saved” for this occasion.
 Books and art materials are other good activities to bring.
 Keep the activities in a light-weight bag, backpack or small plastic bin for car travel.

 - Depending on the age of the child, taking photos with a digital camera can be a fun way of keeping them engaged and interested in the trip.
 Avoid noisy toys if you can, as you are likely to get tired of the noise and it can be distracting to others if you are traveling by plane or train.
-Also, while electronics (e.g., smart phones, hand held games, videos) are an easy way to occupy children’s time, sometimes the fun of travel is that everyone can “unplug” and spend time together.
-Consider limiting screen time and perhaps using screen time as a “reward” for good behavior.
+Also, while electronics (e.g., smart phones, handheld games, videos) are an easy way to occupy children’s time, sometimes the fun of travel is that everyone can “unplug” and spend time together.
+Consider alternatives to screen time or perhaps using screen time as a “reward” for good behavior.